MySQL 5.x Installation on Windows

 C:\Program Files\MySQL\MySQL Server 5.6\, which is misleading because the individual database subdirectories instead would be put in

 C:\Program Files\MySQL\MySQL Server 5.6\data.
-We will specify
+I will specify

 D:\_m\computer\MySQL.
 As a result, in that directory both the configuration file

 my.ini and the

 data subdirectory will be created automatically.
 The installer will warn you if the "Data Path" already exists, as illustrated in the screenshot below.
 I am using the